ansforge/interop-ig-fhir-ePrescription/nr-update-pages/ig/index.md

           "reference" : "StructureDefinition/FrRangeMedication"
         },
-        "name" : "Range with UCUM or EDQM codes if code is used", "description" : "Range with low and high unit UCUM or EDQM codes if code is used", "exampleBoolean" : false
+        "name" : "Range with UCUM or EDQM codes if code is used", "description" : "Range with low and high unit UCUM or EDQM codes if code is used\r\n\nPlage avec des unités UCUM ou EDQM si un code est utilisé.", "exampleBoolean" : false
       },
       {